s3gw-tech/s3gw/docs/decisions/0005-project-labels.md

 #### `kind/bug`

 This issue describes a defect in the software.
-Sometimes it requires a judgement call, but in general, incomplete functionality, or different behaviour from a similar project should be labelled as `kind/enhancement` instead.
+Sometimes it requires a judgement call, but in general, incomplete functionality, or different behavior from a similar project should be labelled as `kind/enhancement` instead.

 #### `kind/enhancement`